tslocke/hobocentral/agility-tutorial.markdown

 (There's also `user.guest?`)

 You might need to sign up a new user so you've got a non-admin to test things with.

-Tip: Hobo provides an easy way to switch user so you can see how things look to different people.
-In development mode you should see the change-user menu in the top-left.

 ## Permissions for data integrity

 The permissions system is not just for opening operations for some users but not others, it is also used to prevent operations that don't make sense for anyone.
 For example, you've probably noticed that the default UI allows stories to be moved from one project to another.
 That's arguably not a sensible operation for *anyone* to be doing.
-We can prevent it with this method in `story.rb`:
+Before we fix this, browse to an "Edit Story" page and notice the menu that lets you chose a different project.
+Now prevent the project from changing with this method in `story.rb`:

 	def updatable_by?(user, new)
 	  user.signed_up? && same_fields?(new, :project)
 	end
 {: .ruby}

+Refresh the browser and you'll see that menu removed from the form automatically.

 The `updatable_by?` method has a parameter: `new`.
 This is a duplicate instance of `self` with the proposed changes applied.
 So for example, if you wanted to know if the user is clearing the association to the project, you could test for `new.project.nil?`.
 The `same_fields?` helper is a convenient way to assert that certain fields have not been changed.
 There's also `only_changed_fields?` which is more convenient if you want to prevent changes to all but a certain few fields.

-Rapid will respond to this change by removing the project selector from the edit-story page.

 Make a similar change to prevent tasks being moved from one story to another.